loopwerk/loopwerk.io/content/articles/2026-03-02-announcing-bonsai.md

 let minified = Bonsai.minifyHTML(html)
 ```

-> [!NERD ALERT]
-> Under the hood, Bonsai operates in a single pass over the input, working directly on UTF-8 bytes rather than Swift `String` or `Character` types, because that's way too slow.
+Under the hood, Bonsai operates in a single pass over the input, working directly on UTF-8 bytes rather than Swift `String` or `Character` types, because that's way too slow.
 No intermediate DOM or AST is constructed.
 Attribute names are compared using FNV-1a hashes against pre-computed lookup tables, avoiding string allocations for case-insensitive comparisons.

 These choices keep it fast.
 On a ~143 KB HTML file, benchmarked over 1,000 iterations on an M1 Max: